LukePappa/myOS/new.md

-Stop inflicting misery upon yourself and you will attain inner peace.
+Discerning and choosing the appropriate responses to one's circumstances will bring inner peace.